Psychotherapy for Gay Men:

 Healing, Growth, and Self-Acceptance

 I work with professional gay men in West Hollywood and virtually throughout California who want to understand themselves more fully.
 Many of the men I see are outwardly successful but carry shame, self-doubt, or an ongoing sense of being too much or not enough.
-It often shows up in relationships, dating, people pleasing tendencies, or repeating patterns that no longer serve you.
-You may overthink, use substances to cope, or feel burdened by work and expectations.
-I work best with men who value honesty, self-reflection, and personal responsibility.
+This often plays out in relationships, dating patterns, people pleasing, or coping through work, sex, or substances.
+I work best with men who are open to honesty, self-reflection, and taking an active role in their growth.
+In our work, we make sense of patterns rather than judge them.
+I also specialize in religious trauma, particularly for gay men from religious backgrounds.

 Areas of Expertise: